-Supplementary Text2 DA analysis between lung and spleen samples and between kidney and lung samples.
+Supplementary Text3.
+Differentially Abndant (DA) analysis between lung and spleen samples and between kidney and lung samples.

 Lung and spleen sample comparison

 The DA taxa identified between lung and spleen samples were similar with those identified between lung and kidney samples (Table SII.8, Figure S2).
 Kaiju identified the highest number of DA species (484 taxa), while Diamond identified the lowest (44 taxa) (Figure S2a).
 All the DA taxa were more abundant in the lung than in the spleen samples (Figure S2b).
 Six species (Mycoplasm pulmonis, Mycoplasma bovoculi, Mycoplasma neurolyticum, Bordetella pseudohinzii, Bordetella bronchiseptica, and Bacteroides uniformis) were identified as the DA taxa by all software (Table SII.8).
 Kaiju has the highest number of distinct DA species taxa (335), followed by centrifuge (268), and BLASTN (46) (Figure S2a).